 MOVE YOUR BODY

 The way we feel can impact our want to move our bodies.
 When you are feeling down, naturally the last thing you want to do is get up and move.
-But movement can affect or feelings positively.
-Regular exercise can reduce depression and increase our happy endorphins.
+But regular exercise can reduce depression and increase our happy endorphins.

 Too often we forget that our mind and body are connected.
 While our brain is the master control behind our movement, the way we move can impact the way we think and feel.
 Moving our bodies enhances our “feel good” hormones such as dopamine, serotonin, oxytocin and endorphins.
 These are all associated with a better mood.
 In return we also reduce our stress hormone cortisol which means less down days, and more happy days.